dogoncouch/logdissect/README-API.md

 - `protocol`

 LogEntry objects have one method:
-- `_utc_date` - uses the datestamp and tzone extrapolate a UTC timestamp
+- `_utc_date` - uses the datestamp and tzone to extrapolate a UTC timestamp

 ### logdissect.data.LogData()
 LogData is the data type for a single log.
 LogData objects have the following attributes: